-I worked at Avascent (More than 3 years)
+I worked at Avascent full-time (More than a year)

 Advice to Management